 - It is difficult to find items that are appropriate for certain businesses

 - Longer lead time in developing the message and promotional product

 - Possibility of saturation in some items and audiences

-- Wrong choice of product or poor creative may cheapen the image of advertiser
+- The wrong choice of product or poor creative may cheapen the image of the advertiser

 Recommended Books and Products on Advertising: